olalonde/node-notify/TUTORIAL.md

 ###Our getters and setters: GetTitle(), SetTitle(), GetIcon(), SetIcon()####

 The following is pretty much boilerplate code.
-All it does is pretty much back and forth conversion from C++ values to Javascript (V8) values.
+It boils down to back and forth conversion between C++ values to Javascript (V8) values.

     #!cpp